Zordon1337/NCS-MUSIC-PLAYER/README.md

 # No-Copyright-Songs Player

-# temporary not working look at last todo point
-# Please if you want edit
+# Please if you want fork & edit
 ```
 don't delete credits from gui
 put credits in readme file